 The final phase involves a major exhibition of work by established International artists whose work has engaged with soils, sometimes over several decades.
 This will be launched in September 2015 at Falmouth Art Gallery before going on to Peninsula Arts at the University of Plymouth and a third venue outside of the region.

 “We are delighted that CCANW have chosen to highlight the wonder, fragility and plight of our soils through their new arts programme.
 We feel that culture should be at the heart of agriculture and this programme will be a very effective way of engaging people with this rather scientific subject.” - Helen Browning, CEO, Soil Association

 Centre for Contemporary Art and the Natural World c.i.c.

 Registered in England 4141506.

 Directors: Clive Adams, Daro Montag

-Staff: Gemma Baal, manager, Sally Lai, residency coordinator, Martyn Windsor, intern
+Staff: Gemma Baal, manager, Sally Lai, residency coordinator, Martyn Windsor, exhibition coordinator

 Advisory Panel: Tristram Besterman, chair, Phil Collins, Charlotte Rathbone, Jem Southam, Peter Young, Rick Bond, Dave Pritchard, Emma Rothwell, Henrietta Vercoe, William Lana